thefutureseer/juneApp/README.md

 # MayApp
-Social media site, and 3rd module to my SHUSH app (on GitHub) which is DoorDash for the soul or Monks on Demand.
+Social media site, and 3rd module to my SHUSH app (Serene Seek) which is DoorDash for the soul or Monks on Demand.